 Check price and availability at the Tower House on VRBO here.

 Day 7: Lucca and Pisa

 Since Lucca is just one hour from Florence, plan a morning in this welcoming little city and then head to nearby Pisa for the afternoon.

 Lucca is an old city with a beautiful historic center.
-Begin your morning here by tasting traditional pasteries at Pasticceria Taddeucci Then stroll through the beautiful squares and streets in this walkable little town.
+Begin your morning here by tasting traditional pasteries at Buccellato Taddeucci Then stroll through the beautiful squares and streets in this walkable little town.

 Enjoy lunch (pizzas are memorable here) at Trattoria L’Angolo Tondo and then make your way to Pisa.
 It’s just a 30-minute drive away.

 In Pisa, you can see the world-famous Leaning Tower of Pisa, the huge cathedral, and the Baptistery.
 It’s so satisfying to see these famous monuments with your very own eyes.